 (bright music)

-Visual Description: Truist logo appears on screen in front of a purple background then transitions to Jim Pirouz seated in a purple chair in an interview room.
+Visual Description: Truist logo appears in the center of the screen in front of a purple background, then transitions to show two women having a conversation in a Truist office.

 On-screen text: Mary Stroth.
 Head of Equity Sales, Trading & Research.
 Truist Securities.